mfaani/mfaani/content/posts/interviewing/trees/tree basics/index.md

 ### What's the benefit of a balanced Tree?
 - A balanced tree will allow you to cut the tree into half by having half on its left and the other half on its right.
 Unlike a degenerate tree where 100% of the remaining nodes is still on the same side.
 Degenerate trees are bad for doing a binary search tree.
 They're more similar to a Linked List or an array.

-## Major Helper functions
+## Helper functions
 - Tree Printer.
 See [here](https://gist.github.com/mfaani/e6b807442ce6768aab14fb03f1a77e11#file-binarytree-swift-L40-L60)
 - Array to 'Balanced Height Binary Tree Search' Convertor
   - level-ordered array to tree.
 See [here](https://medium.com/nerd-for-tech/swift-leetcode-series-binary-tree-level-order-traversal-db7603af1bb3).
-Algorithm works only if
+Creates a tree exactly based on its input.
-  - in-order array to tree: See [here](https://gist.github.com/mfaani/e6b807442ce6768aab14fb03f1a77e11#file-binarytree-swift-L62-L79)
+  - in-order array to tree: See [here](https://gist.github.com/mfaani/e6b807442ce6768aab14fb03f1a77e11#file-binarytree-swift-L62-L79).
+Only creates a heigh balanced tree.
+Won't create any other representation of the tree.
 - Traversals.
 See [here](https://gist.github.com/mfaani/e6b807442ce6768aab14fb03f1a77e11#file-binarytree-swift-L23-L36)

 ## Summary